ShraddhaBisht/sql-data-warehouse-project/README.md

-# End-to-End Data Warehouse Project using SQL Server
+# End-to-End Data Warehouse Project Using SQL Server

-Welcome to the **Data warehouse and Analytics Project** repository!
+Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed a portfolio project hilights industry best practices in data engineering and analytics .
+It highlights industry best practices in data engineering and analytics.

 ---
 ## 🏗️ Data Architecture & Flow